“I’ve seen some of your modelling pics, they look so cool. Well done.”

 So what does it take to be a blogger?
 Well the good news: anyone can be a blogger!
 You can start right now in fact.
 Head on over to WordPress or Wix (after you’ve read the rest of this post, duh) and create your blog.
 Everyone has something to share and if presented correctly, you can entice people to read/follow your blog.
 Keeping the blog going is where a bit more determination and patience is important.
 Here are a few things you need to learn from the get-go:

 - Consistency.
 Want to get those one-time readers coming back for more?
-You gotta keep them interest and you got keep coming up with fresh, fun content.
+You gotta keep them interested and you got to keep coming up with fresh, fun content.

 - Positivity.
 People might not read your blog for a very long time, don’t be disheartened.

 - Network.
 Get yourself out there, meet people, collaborate and don’t be afraid.

 - Set goals for yourself .
 Blogging can take you places if you only dream them.
 Plan out what you want your blog to stand for and what you want to do with it.